LEGISLATION & REGULATIONS

 The LKW Act, the EU directives and the trading requirements

 The BKD operates under the Dutch LKW Act (Landbouwkwaliteitswet / Agricultural Quality Act) and the accompanying agricultural quality regulations and agricultural quality decree.
-The BKD’s Inspection Regulations, which are based on this legislation, lay down the way in which the checks and inspections are carried out and the way in which we issue documentary evidence.
+The BKD’s Inspection Regulations, which are based on this legislation, lay down the way in which the checks and inspections are carried out and the way in which we issue documentary evidence (here you can find an archive of Inspection Regulations).

 In addition, EU directives apply to the cultivation and trading of flower bulbs from the Netherlands (will change per 14 December 2019).
 An important aspect of these EU directives is the way in which flower bulbs must be traded and the information on this that must be provided and stored/retained.
 You can find more information on the trading requirements here.